-I started out easily.
+I started out easy.

-That happened several times so I would wear some bracelets to cover the bruises for few days until my skin would recover.
+That happened several times so I would wear some bracelets to cover the bruises for a few days until my skin would recover.

 Pain was quite addictive for me and I needed something more to make me feel better about myself.

-Each line I would do to my skin would have its own made up but believable story I could tell people just in case.
+Each line I would do to my skin would have it’s own made-up but believable story I could tell people just in case.

-But in reality no one really gave a damn.
+But in reality, no one really gave a damn.

-Another “easy form” of self-harm I practised was playing with fire, pouring hot wax over my hands or I would hold my wrist over flame just to see how long could I hold it up.
+Another “easy form” of self-harm I practised was playing with fire, pouring hot wax over my hands or I would hold my wrist over a flame just to see how long could I hold it up.

 There was something about scratching my skin bleeding that inspired me into my next horrible step.

-By this point you must be really horrified and discussed with my actions and I totally get you.
+By this point, you must be really horrified and discussed with my actions and I totally get you.

-I’m honestly having out-of-body experience right now cuz I can not relate to that person I used to be anymore and it’s so absurd that I actually did that and all of the reasons why I did it is so blurry right now but back then it all made sense.
+I’m honestly having an out-of-body experience right now cuz I can not relate to that person I used to be anymore and it’s so absurd that I actually did that and all of the reasons why I did it is so blurry right now but back then it all made sense.